lfucg/cityview/README.md

 cityview
 ========

-Frontend for viewing records from Lexington, KY CivicData CKAN API
+Client app for viewing code enforcement and permit records from the Lexington, KY civicdata.com CKAN Portal